-In this article, we’ll discuss how you might change, “I’m just looking” to “I’ll buy it!”
-We’ll talk about whether video does convert to higher sales or not, types of videos you might consider creating for products, and some of the strategies you might want to consider before starting.
+In this article, we’ll discuss how you might convert shoppers from , “I’m just looking” to “I’ll buy it!”
+We’ll talk about whether video does convert shoppers to higher sales or not, types of videos you might consider creating for products, and some of the strategies you might want to consider before starting.
 (An approximately 6 minute read)

 Imagine you’re selling your product or service on your website.
 The visitor wants to buy, but instead decides to abandon the cart, leaving you without a sale.
 Why did they abandon the sale and what could have converted them to buy?
 These are questions every marketer will ponder at one time or another.
-There are several factors that can affect whether a potential buyer becomes a buyer, and one of which may be video.
+There are several factors that can convert a shopper into a buyer, and one of which may be video.

 Several of our clients have told us that the conversion rate of products they are selling on their website or on other retailing sites (like Amazon.com, etc.) have a significant increase in sales if the product listing includes a video.
 They have also shared with us that when an online video is watched at the point of potential purchase, the odds of a sale increase dramatically.
 They tell us that visitors who watch product videos are more educated and better informed about the product so they can be a more informed buyer.